The number of people building their own home is at an all time high. But why self build and what’s involved?

 Q: What is included in Scotframe’s price?

 A: Not only do Scotframe allow for coordinating the manufacture and delivery of the timber frame structure, but also the supply of windows, external doors, insulation, plasterboard, stairs, internal door sets, architrave, skirtings and finishings – the complete package.
-And Schedule A for Architecture.

 Q: What is open and closed?